alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Troubleshooting for Opaque Architectures

-Troubleshooting itself isn’t inherently bad, but you should aim to focus your energy on novel failure modes—not the same type of failure every week caused by brittle system architecture.
+Troubleshooting itself isn't inherently bad, but you should aim to focus your energy on novel failure modes—not the same type of failure every week caused by brittle system architecture.

 ## Toil Management Strategies

 ### Identify and Measure Toil

 If your team is experiencing toil overload, treat toil reduction as its own project.
 Google SRE teams often track toil in bugs and rank toil according to the cost to fix it and the time saved by doing so.
-See the section “Measuring Toil” on page 96 for techniques and guidance.
+See the section "Measuring Toil" on page 96 for techniques and guidance.

 ### Engineer Toil Out of the System